Skip to main content

 The law distinguishes between genetic data and other biometric markers.
 Information like your cholesterol levels or blood pressure readings from a health screening are your own health information.
 They are not, in isolation, considered genetic information.
 The context changes entirely when your spouse provides the same data.

-Their high cholesterol reading, as a manifested condition, contributes to your and thus becomes your protected genetic information.
+Their high cholesterol reading, as a manifested condition, contributes to your family medical history and thus becomes your protected genetic information.
 This framework acknowledges the biological reality that the health of your closest relatives provides a predictive window into your own potential health journey, and it establishes a legal boundary to ensure that insight is used for your empowerment, not for discrimination against you.

 Intermediate